-Initiatives in TOTNES, DARTINGTON, ASHBURTON, SOUTH BRENT, NEWTON ABBOTT
+Initiatives in TOTNES, DARTINGTON, ASHBURTON, SOUTH BRENT, NEWTON ABBOT

-Based in Totnes, Devon Integr8 UK is a non-profit community development project that empowers refugees and asylum seekers and helps them integrate into their host communities and start a positive life and work experience.
+Based in Totnes, Devon Integr8 UK is a non-profit community development organisation that empowers refugees and asylum seekers and helps them integrate into their host communities and start a purposeful life and work experience.

 Saif Ali email@example.com